Graham-MacIsaac/Seamless-Twitter-Project/index.md

 <br>
 The first step was to collect the data, which I did through the Twitter analytics dashboard.
 Next was to explore the data and see if there were any obvious patterns, and get a basic sense of how the data was distributed.
 Once all the data was collected, I trained a classification model to put tweets into two buckets based on engagement rate (aka, how many people were liking/replying/retweeting/etc. compared to the number of people seeing that tweet) either high (above average) or low (below average).
 I took 80% of the data to train the model with (stratifying by class since there were roughly twice as many low engagement tweets as high engagement ones) and tested it on the other 20%.
 <br><br>
-To follow that up I performed some feature engineering to extract elements that could be used in a linear regression, and to make some more human readible suggestions about what kinds of things Seamless could do with their Tweets to maximize engagement.
+To follow that up I performed some feature engineering to extract elements that could be used in a linear regression, and to make some more human readable suggestions about what kinds of things Seamless could do with their Tweets to maximize engagement.
 <br><br>
 All code was written in Python.
 <br><br>